-Most student and parent education loans have two main types of limits on the amount that may be borrowed.
+Most student loans have several types of limits on the amount you can borrow.

-There may also be a cost of attendance limit in addition to or instead of the annual loan limit.
-The amount of the loan must be less than the cost of attendance minus other financial aid received.
+The cost of attendance limit may be applied in addition to (or instead of) the annual loan limit.
 This loan limit is intended to prevent the total of all financial aid, including the student loans, from exceeding the college’s total cost of attendance.

-The cost of attendance loan limits will be applied proportionately to each of the payment periods during the academic year.
-Most private student loans have cumulative loan limits of $75,000 to $120,000 for undergraduate students and higher limits for graduate and professional students.
-These cumulative loan limits usually include all student loan debt, including both federal and private student loans.
+Private student loans usually have an annual limit equal to the cost of attendance minus other financial aid.
+Most private student loans have aggregate loan limits of $75,000 to $120,000 for undergraduate students and higher limits for graduate and professional students.
+These aggregate loan limits usually include all student loan debt, including both federal and private student loans.

-Residency and relocation loans and bar study loans tend to have annual loan limits that are half the annual loan limits offered by the lender to students who are currently enrolled.
+Medical and dental residency and relocation loans and law bar study loans typically have annual loan limits that are 50% lower than the annual loan limits for students who are currently enrolled in school.

-The annual and cumulative borrowing limits on federal education loans vary according to several factors:
+The annual and aggregate borrowing limits on federal student loans vary based on several factors:

-Grade level progression in the middle of the academic year may lead to a student qualifying for higher annual loan limits.
-The student will then be eligible to borrow the difference between the new annual loan limit and the amount already borrowed during the academic year.
+If your grade level changes in the middle of the academic year, you may qualify for higher annual loan limits.
+You would then be eligible to borrow the difference between the new annual loan limit and the amount you already borrowed during the same academic year.

 Similar rules apply to transfer students.
-Transferring does not reset the loan limits.
-Transfer students may borrow the difference between their annual loan limit at the new institution and the amount received at the previous college.
+Transferring from one school to another does not reset the loan limits.
+Transfer students may borrow the difference between their annual loan limit at the new school and the amount received at the previous school.

 Loan fees (which may be added to the loan balance) and capitalized interest do not count against the loan limits.

 Your school's financial aid office determines how much you will be able to borrow each year.
 This amount might be less than the annual loan limit.